4 Days in Budapest: The Ultimate Budapest Guide by a Local

 St. Stephen’s Basilica

-In terms of what to see in Budapest in 4 days, St. Stephen’s Basilica (Szent István Bazilika) has to be on the top of the list.
+In terms of what to see in Budapest in 4 days, St. Stephen’s Basilica (Szent István Bazilika) has to be at the top of the list.

 Situated in the heart of District 5, this is the largest Roman Catholic church in Budapest and will work up your appetite for the rest of the beautiful buildings in the city.
 The mummified right hand of Stephen, the first King of Hungary, rests inside the church!